 This provides a value that is the number of hours to scrub memory.
 The options are Disabled, 1 hour, 4 hours, 8 hours, 16 hours, 24 hours, 48 hours, and Auto.

-► CPU1 Memory Information
+► CPU1/2 Memory Information

 These sections are for informational purposes.
-They will display some details about the detected memory according to each CPU on the motherboard, such as:
+They will display details about the detected memory according to the CPU, such as:

 - Detected Size (per slot, in MB) - Current Speed (MT/s)